awgrover/arduino-2-xod/README.md

 ```
 So, again, failure to globally s/-/_/ ?

-* I think "patch name is type name" is mostly true, but failure to s/-/_/g.
+* I think "patch name is type name" is mostly true, but failure to s/-/_/g? but w5500-device works.

 # More Automation